Frederic Chancellor: Career

-Notable churches

 It was during his later career that Chancellor concentrated on churches, working on the designs and refurbishments of over 90 religious buildings.
 The Church of Holy Trinity, in Pleshey, was redesigned by Chancellor and built in 1868, with only the medieval crossing arches surviving from the earlier building.
 Historic England called the rebuild "handsome" which was conducted in a "boldly picturesque manner".

-The Church of St John the Evangelist, Great Waltham, which Chancellor designed in 1870, was another to be singled out for its picturesque qualities.
+The Church of St John the Evangelist, Ford End, which Chancellor designed in 1870, was another to be singled out by for its picturesque qualities.
 Completed in the Early English style of the 13th century, the building suffered many faults and had to be partially demolished and rebuilt, by Alfred Young Nutt in 1892 because of subsidence.
 From then on, much underpinning work took place and the chancel was demolished completely in 1984.
-Despite this, Pevsner considered it to be Chancellor's most successful building.
+Despite this, it is considered it to be "one of Chancellor's most original churches".
 Chancellor also conducted substantial alterations and additions on the nearby Norman church, St Mary and St Lawrence, including the construction of the North aisle and vestry, rebuilding the chancel arch and south porch and some alterations to the tower.

 In 1878 Chancellor designed a new church for Creeksea, Essex.
 The Church of All Saints was built on the site of a former building that was erected in the 14th century.
 Historic England, who listed Chancellor's building at Grade II in 1951, noted the architect's "sensitivity" when redesigning the church and his reuse of existing materials in order to recreate the spirit of the earlier church, a sentiment shared by the architectural historian Nikolaus Pevsner in the Essex edition of The Buildings of England.

 Another of Chancellor's churches singled out by Pevsner for its picturesque qualities was St. Lawrence and All Saints in the parish of Steeple, Essex.
 Like his church at Creeksea, Chancellor re-used materials from the demolished former church of the 14th century.
 The foundation stone was under laid by Susanna Claughton, wife of the Bishop of St. Albans on 13 August 1883.

+From 1859, for a period of about 10 years, the architect George Campbell Sherrin was an assistant to Chancellor before establishing his own successful architectural practice in 1877.
+Sherrin would go on to design, among others, Old Spitalfields Market and Southend Kursaal, and have a long association with the Metropolitan Railway as a consultant, designing a number of important stations.

+Chancellor's son, Frederick Wykeham, was articled to his father from 1885 to 1889, remaining as his assistant in the practice until 1893.